waynehoggett/Kubestronaut/CKA/ExamExercises.md

 ## 5.1

 Create a deployment named “apache” that uses the image httpd:2.4.54 and contains three pod replicas.
 After the deployment has been created, scale the deployment to five replicas and change the image to httpd:alpine.

+### Series

+Using kubectl, create a deployment named “apache” using the image “httpd:latest” with one replica.
+After the deployment is running, scale the replicas up to 5.

+Update the image for the deployment “apache” from “httpd:latest” to “httpd:2.4.63”.
+Do not create a new YAML file or edit the existing resource (only use kubectl).

+Using kubectl, view the events of the ReplicaSet that was created as a result of the image change from the previous exercise.

+Using kubectl, rollback to the previous version of the deployment named “apache”

+For the existing deployment named “apache”, change the rollout strategy for a deployment to "Recreate".

+## 5.2

+The node named “kind-worker” in the cluster is experiencing problems with leaking memory.
+You must take down the node for maintenance by first disabling the scheduling of new pods to the node “kind-worker”.
+Then, evict all pods that are currently running on “kind-worker”.
+Finally, once you’ve verified that there are no pods running on “kind-worker”, enable scheduling once again.

+There’s a third node in the cluster named “ik8s”, but it is not appearing when you perform the kubectl get nodes command.
+The name of the node is node02.
+Allow node02 to join the cluster by re-creating the join command and ensure that the node is in a “Ready” state when you list all the nodes in the cluster.

+From a three node cluster, cordon one of the worker nodes.
+Schedule a pod without a nodeselector.
+Uncordon the worker node and edit the pod, applying a new node name to the YAML (set it to the node that was just uncordoned).
+After replacing the YAML, see if the pod is scheduled to the recently uncordoned node.

+Start a basic nginx deployment, remove the taint from the control plane node, so that pods don’t need a toleration to be scheduled to it.
+Add a node selector to the pod spec within the deployment and see if the pod is now running on the control plane node.

+## 5.3 Using Helm and Kustomize

+- Kustomize and Helm both manage Kubernetes YAML files
+- Helm is a package manager and uses template files
+- Kustomize applies kustomizations to existing YAML files

+## 5.4